AlissonCiprian0/raise/README.md

 ### Wait the build process to finish and then follow the terminal instructions
 npm install -g serve
 serve -s build

+Obs.: Needs node and NPM to be built